MD Helicopters MH-6 Little Bird: Operation Just Cause (Panama)

-On 17 December 1989, 9 MH-6s, 11 AH-6G/Js, 19 UH/MH-60As were flown by Air Force C-5 Galaxy airlifters to Howard AFB's Hangar 3.
+On 17 December 1989, 9 MH-6s, 11 AH-6G/Js, 19 UH/MH-60As were flown by Air Force C-5 Galaxy airlifters to Howard AFB's Hangar Three.
 After dark, on 19 December, the aircraft were rolled out to prepare for Operation Just Cause.

 Before the main invasion force arrived in Panama City, Panama, two MH-6s supported by two AH-6s landed at Torrijos-Tocumen Airport to insert a beacon and combat controllers.
 Four other AH-6s conducted pre-assault attacks on the Panamanian Defense Force (PDF) Headquarters, La Comandancia, adjoining the heavily populated El Chorrillo neighborhood in downtown Panama City.
 One of the AH-6s was damaged by ground fire and crashlanded in the Comandancia compound.
 The two pilots, pinned down by small-arms fire for two hours, eventually made their way back to friendly forces, taking a PDF soldier prisoner along the way.

 Other AH-6s escorted MH-6s on a rooftop rescue operation conducted at Cárcel Modelo, a prison adjacent to La Comandancia.
 In Operation Acid Gambit, the aircraft approached the prison.
 Under fire from a nearby apartment house, the Little Birds landed on the roof, dropped off the rescue team, and lifted off.
 Upon their return, heavy smoke made it tough to find the roof and the helicopters took heavy fire from a cellblock about 50 to 60 ft from the landing site.

 Maj.
-Richard Bowman, a copilot, took a round in the elbow.
-His pilot took over the controls and landed the aircraft.
+Richard Bowman, a copilot, took a round in the elbow, thus his pilot took over the controls and landed the aircraft.
 The aircraft picked up the rescue personnel and headed back toward Howard AFB, but one MH-6 lost power as it left the roof, and crashed in the street below with minor injuries to the passengers, who were helped from the crash site by US infantry soldiers.